Virtual reality: Applications

 Virtual reality is most commonly used in entertainment applications such as video games, 3D cinema, amusement park rides including dark rides and social virtual worlds.
 Consumer virtual reality headsets were first released by video game companies in the early-mid 1990s.
 Beginning in the 2010s, next-generation commercial tethered headsets were released by Oculus (Rift), HTC (Vive) and Sony (PlayStation VR), setting off a new wave of application development.
 3D cinema has been used for sporting events, pornography, fine art, music videos and short films.
 Since 2015, roller coasters and theme parks have incorporated virtual reality to match visual effects with haptic feedback.
 VR not only fits the trend of the digital industry but also enhances the film's visual effect.
 The film gives the audience more ways to interact through VR technology.

 In social sciences and psychology, virtual reality offers a cost-effective tool to study and replicate interactions in a controlled environment.
 It can be used as a form of therapeutic intervention.
 For instance, there is the case of the virtual reality exposure therapy (VRET), a form of exposure therapy for treating anxiety disorders such as post traumatic stress disorder (PTSD) and phobias.

+A VR therapy has been designed to help people with psychosis and agoraphobia manage their avoidance of outside environments.
+In the therapy, the user wears a headset and a virtual character provides psychological advice and guides them as they explore simulated environments (such as a cafe or a busy street).
+NICE is assessing the therapy to see if it should be recommended on the NHS.

+During the COVID-19 pandemic, social VR has also been used as a mental-health tool in a form of self-administered, non-traditional cognitive behavioural therapy.

 Virtual reality programs are being used in the rehabilitation processes with elderly individuals that have been diagnosed with Alzheimer's disease.
 This gives these elderly patients the opportunity to simulate real experiences that they would not otherwise be able to experience due to their current state.
 17 recent studies with randomized controlled trials have shown that virtual reality applications are effective in treating cognitive deficits with neurological diagnoses.
 Loss of mobility in elderly patients can lead to a sense of loneliness and depression.
 Virtual reality is able to assist in making aging in place a lifeline to an outside world that they cannot easily navigate.
 Virtual reality allows exposure therapy to take place in a safe environment.

 In medicine, simulated VR surgical environments were first developed in the 1990s.
 Under the supervision of experts, VR can provide effective and repeatable training at a low cost, allowing trainees to recognize and amend errors as they occur.